svsool/memo/CONTRIBUTING.md

 General:

+- Please prefer FP over OOP style where task permits to stay consistent with the existing codebase
 - Use random file names in tests to increase isolation
   - VSCode does not provide API to dispose text documents manually which can lead to flaky tests if random file names are not used
 - Use "_" prefix for internal command names